XXjcontiniXX/gs_automated_schedule/README.md

 The sheet by itself still has many automated features.
 All that the code does is create a new button aptly named "Next Week" which pushes some data from the current week to another sheet for tracking and replaces the current (blue) week with the coming week (green week).
-In essence clicking the button just moves the sheduler one week ahead while also storing some of the past week's data.
+To summarize, clicking the "Next Week" button moves the current (blue) week's data to storage and shifts the coming (green) week to be the current week.